CompVis/stable-diffusion/README.md

 ## Changes

 * v1.09 (24 August 2022)
+   * A barebone web server for interactive online generation of txt2img and img2img.
    * A new -v option allows you to generate multiple variants of an initial image in img2img mode. (kudos to [Oceanswave](https://github.com/Oceanswave).
 [See this discussion in the PR for examples and details on use](https://github.com/lstein/stable-diffusion/pull/71#issuecomment-1226700810))
    * Added ability to personalize text to image generation (kudos to [Oceanswave](https://github.com/Oceanswave) and [nicolai256](https://github.com/nicolai256))